temporalio/sdk-dotnet/src/Temporalio.Extensions.Hosting/README.md

 One overload of `AddHostedTemporalWorker`, used in the quick start sample above, accepts the client target host, the client namespace, and the worker task queue.
 This form will connect to a client for the worker.
 The other overload of `AddHostedTemporalWorker` only accepts the worker task queue.
-In the latter, an `ITemporalClient` can either be set on the services container and therefore reused across workers, or the resulting builder can have client options set.
+In the latter, an `ITemporalClient` or `ITemporalClientProvider` can be set on the services container and therefore reused across workers, or the resulting builder can have client options set.

 When called, these register a `TemporalWorkerServiceOptions` options class with the container and return a `ITemporalWorkerServiceOptionsBuilder` for configuring the worker service options.